-(2) Represents money market funds.
-Excludes customer custodial funds of \$307.5 million and \$1.3 billion held in deposit at financial institutions and not measured and recorded at fair value as of March 31, 2024 and December 31, 2023, respectively.
+(3) Represents customer custodial cash equivalents, which comprise money market funds.
+Excludes customer custodial funds of \$307.5 million cash, comprising \$499.7 million and \$1.3 billion held in deposit at financial institutions and not measured and recorded at fair value as of March 31, 2024 June 30, 2024 and December 31, 2023, respectively.

-(3) Includes crypto assets held that were designated as hedged items in fair value hedges as of December 31, 2023 and excludes crypto assets of \$404.7 million held at cost as of December 31, 2023.
+(3) (4) Includes December 31, 2023 amount represents crypto assets held that were designated as hedged items in fair value hedges as of December 31, 2023 and excludes crypto assets of \$404.7 million held at cost as of December 31, 2023, hedges.

-(4) See Note 13.
-Derivatives for additional details.
+(4) (5) See Note 13, 12, Derivatives for additional details.

 Safeguarding customer crypto assets and liabilities represent the Company's obligation to safeguard customer crypto assets and are based on Level 2 inputs.
-The Company has valued the assets and liabilities using quoted market prices for the underlying crypto assets.
+The Company has valued the all Level 2 assets and liabilities using quoted market prices for the underlying crypto assets.